Logo Copyright © 2007 NCCG - All Rights Reserved

 "I am not come to destroy, but to fulfil" (KJV).

-Did Jesus come to "fulfil" or to "fill" the Law of Moses?
+Did Yah'shua (Jesus) come to "fulfil" or to "fill" the Torah or Law of Moses?
 Whole theological systems have diverged at this and similar passages.
-The theological implications often drawn by translators are that Jesus fulfilled all the prophecies of the Old Testament pertaining to the Jews, so that none remain for them now; and that He kept the Torah (the Pentateuch, or first Five Books of Moses) perfectly, so that no one need obey it today.
+The theological implications often drawn by translators are that Yah'shua (Jesus) fulfilled all the prophecies of the Tanakh (Old Testament) pertaining to the Jews, so that none remain for them now; and that He kept the Torah (the Pentateuch, or first Five Books of Moses) perfectly, so that no one need obey it today.
 This, by and large, is the conclusion of the Catholic, Eastern Orthodox and Protestant Churches.

-But these conclusions do not follow logically, and in fact they contradict Jesus' immediately preceding statement that he did not come to abolish (to destroy) the Torah.
+But these conclusions do not follow logically, and in fact they contradict Yah'shua's (Jesus') immediately preceding statement that He did not come to abolish (to destroy) the Torah.
 A far better translation of the Greek word plerôsai is in fact "fill".
 And indeed, some modern translations agree with this rendering:

 "I did not come to abolish, but to complete" (NEB)